bss8/verify-graph-connectivity/README.md

 `gcloud builds submit --tag gcr.io/connected-graphs/connectedgraphs`
 2. Deploy the image:
 `gcloud beta run deploy --image gcr.io/connected-graphs/connectedgraphs`
+    - Select [1] Cloud Run (fully managed) for the target platform
+    - Select [3] us-central1 for the region
+    - Press `Enter` to select the default for service name (connectedgraphs)

 ## Deploy the front-end
+To deploy the full client-side app:
+`firebase deploy`
+To deploy only functions:

+To deploy everything except functions:

 ### Reference Documentation
 For further reference, please consider the following sections: